• Skip to main content

 Administrators can also celebrate nurses on their staff.
 Below are a few ideas for administrators to thank their nurses.

+• Host an awards ceremony.
 Recognizing nurses for their achievements goes a long way toward boosting morale.

+• Send letters of appreciation.
 Letting a nurse know they are appreciated goes a long way.
 Handwriting a letter to express your gratitude could provide extra motivation for a nurse to continue moving forward.

-Nurses need to hear from their peers how much they are appreciated as well.
+• Create ways for nurses to recognize each other – nurses need to hear from their peers how much they are appreciated as well.
 Creating a sharing forum is a great way to build team chemistry and foster a sense of camaraderie.

-The History of National Nurses’ Week
+The history of National Nurses Week

-Dorothy Sutherland of the U.S. Department of Health, Education and Welfare sent a proposal to President Eisenhower in 1953 to create an official nurse day.
-About 20 years later, President Nixon created a week in February 1974 to acknowledge the nursing profession.
+20 years later, President Nixon created a week in February 1974 to acknowledge the nursing profession.
 In 1978, New Jersey’s governor, Brendon Byrne, declared May 6 as National Nurses Day.

 In 1981, there was an assassination attempt on President Reagan.
 He received care from a team of nurses who dislodged a bullet inches from his heart.
 After his recovery, Reagan tracked down the nurses and sent them words of encouragement and thank you notes.